The Governing Body

 How are governors appointed?

 Governors do have to meet certain criteria (Declaration Eligibility 2017 ) and be willing to abide by the Homewood Governing Body Code of Conduct 2018.
 The staff governor is elected by and from the staffing body.
 The parent governors are elected by and from the parental body but if no one is elected then a parent of a former pupil may be appointed by the governing body.
 Other parents, such as those with a child with special educational needs (SEMH) or with a child who has special educational needs and is over 18 may be appointed by the governing body in the absence of applicants from other parental categories.
 Co-opted governors are appointed by the governing body based on their skill set.
-Associate members are appointed by the governing body for specific roles.
+Associate members (if any) are appointed by the governing body for specific roles.
 They do not have a vote at full governing body meetings.
 Should you wish to apply to become a governor please contact the school office for an application form.